 E62 BME 572 Biological Neural Computation

-This course considers the computations performed by the biological nervous system with a particular focus on neural circuits and population-level encoding/decoding.
-Topics include Hodgkin-Huxley equations; phase-plane analysis; reduction of Hodgkin-Huxley equations; models of neural circuits; plasticity and learning; and pattern recognition and machine learning algorithms for analyzing neural data.
-Note: Graduate students in psychology or neuroscience who are in the Cognitive, Computational and Systems Neuroscience curriculum pathway may register in Biol 5657 for 3 credits.
-For non-BME majors, conceptual understanding, and selection/application of right neural data analysis technique are stressed.
-Hence homework assignments/examinations for the two sections are different, however all students are required to participate in a semester-long independent project as part of the course.
-Prerequisites: calculus, differential equations, basic probability and linear algebra.
-Undergraduates need permission of the instructor.
-Biol 5657 prerequisites: permission from the instructor.
+This course will consider the computations performed by the biological nervous system with a particular focus on neural circuits and population-level encoding/decoding.
+Topics include, Hodgkin-Huxley equations, phase-plane analysis, reduction of Hodgkin-Huxley equations, models of neural circuits, plasticity and learning, and pattern recognition & machine learning algorithms for analyzing neural data.
+Note: Graduate students in psychology or neuroscience who are in the Cognitive, Computational, and Systems Neuroscience curriculum pathway may register in L41 5657 for three credits.
+For non-BME majors, conceptual understanding, and selection/application of right neural data analysis technique will be stressed.
+Hence homework assignments/examinations for the two sections will be different, however all students are required to participate in a semester long independent project as part of the course.
+Calculus, Differential Equations, Basic Probability and Linear Algebra Undergraduates need permission of the instructor.
+L41 5657 prerequisites: Permission from the instructor

 Credit 3 units.
 EN: TU